 8 or 10.5 miles (13 or 17 km)

-3. 3.
-Day three
+3. Day three

-Dolgellau to Portmadog
+Dolgellau to Porthmadog

 For something completely different, today you take to the hills inland enjoying pretty valleys, stunning viewpoints and a landscape of remote hill farms and wetland, home to rare plants and butterflies.
 Spot dippers, wagtails, buzzards and yellowhammers.
 This is safe walking on farm access roads and footpaths.
-Dramatic steep declines signal your approach into Harlech with Edward I's spectacular castle built in the 13th Century on a rocky knoll looking out over the sea. his delightful town also boasts the steepest street in the world and an eclectic High street.
-Hop on a train here for the short chug to Portmadog where you stay the next two nights in the heart of the town.
+Dramatic steep declines signal your approach into Harlech with Edward I's spectacular castle built in the 13th Century on a rocky knoll looking out over the sea. his delightful town also boasts the steepest street in the world and an eclectic High Street.
+Hop on a train here for the short chug to Porthmadog where you stay the next two nights in the heart of the town.

 4 or 7 miles (6 or 11 km)

-4. 4.
-Day four
+4. Day four

 Pinch yourself as you hop on the train to Portmeirion which appears as an Italian coastal village but is a fantasy replica designed by architect Clough Williams Ellis.
-You might like to relax here in the pastel coloured surroundings and enjoy the sea, topped off with a gelato.
-Or put on a local's hat and take the world's oldest narrow gauge railway on its 11 mile steam up the mountain to the slate capital of the world Blaenau Ffestiniog.
+You might like to relax here in the pastel-coloured surroundings and enjoy the sea, topped off with a gelato.
+Or put on a local's hat and take the world's oldest narrow-gauge railway on its 11 mile steam up the mountain to the slate capital of the world Blaenau Ffestiniog.
 From this small village you can choose to tour inside the Llechwedd Deep Mine on the steepest cable railway in Britain.
 Return back to sea level by train!

-5. 5.
-Day five
+5. Day five

-Portmadog to Dinas
+Porthmadog to Dinas

 Here's a day of two halves.
 We transfer you this morning for a fabulous coastal walk leading you across vast sandy beaches, dunes and shallow cliffs with rock pools and a picture book coffee stop in a tiny bay before reaching all the boats moored in Portmadog.
 This walk can be extended - but don't miss the train!
 For here after lunch, you join the Highland steam train for its stunning ride north through Snowdonia's hinterland.
 It will make a courtesy station stop for you enabling you to take a short stroll to your hotel where you spend the next 2 nights of your trip.
 Wow what a day!